imdaveho/tuitty-core/README.md

 # tuitty
-A cross platform, interoperable, simplfied terminal library that is meant to be wrapped by multiple languages.
+A cross-platform, interoperable, simplfied terminal library that is meant to be wrapped by multiple languages.

 ![tuitty-banner](https://user-images.githubusercontent.com/13990019/68438603-a6972e00-0192-11ea-8fc9-ff334ee79432.png)